bolotKasybekov/audit-aws-cloudwatch/README.md

 ## Description
-This composite monitors cloudwatch against best practices and reports violations and inventory.
+This composite monitors cloudwatch against best practices and reports violations and inventory

 ## Hierarchy